 How do you help people with eye contact challenges?

 In my work as a special education advocate and parenting coach, I know that teaching eye contact is not always straight forward.
 It means identifying the underlying cause of the problem, and so what is possible to fix it.
 If it is self esteem, you need to work on that.
 If you have anxiety, then use cognitive behavioral approaches to remediate that.
-And of course, if it is autism, I use special social skills training to help them learn appropriate social interactions.
+And of course, if it is autism, I use Social Thinking, a special social skills training program to help them learn appropriate social interactions.

 For kids who do not have autism, here are some websites I have found that have some reliable strategies to help understand and improve eye contact.